EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 > ## What are the default for `sbatch` options?
 > Make sure you can submit the batch script example given above.
-> By removing specific `sbatch` options options, can you work out the
+> By removing specific `sbatch` options, can you work out the
 > default values for:
 >
 >